Outsmart-OOH/ooh_open_direct/docs/v1-0/In_progress_1_1.md

 **OpenDirect Workflow:** Outlines the process for establishing an account and the calls required to create and process an order.

-1.
 # Resources

 The OpenDirect API is a RESTful API that supports JSON.
-This section defines the JSON resource objects used by the API.
+This section defines as JSON schemas the resource objects used by the API.
 For a diagram that shows the relationships between these resources, see Resource Model.

-The table illustrations below use the following colour scheme to highlight the changes/additions the OpenDirect (OOH) 1.5.1 specification has made to OpenDirect 1.5.1

-Grey = This property has been omitted from the OpenDirect1.5.1 standard.

-Red = This property is an addition or amendment to the OpenDirect 1.5.1 standard.

-For a list of URIs that use these resources, see the URIs section.

-  1.
 ## Account

 An account defines a buyer-advertiser relationship.
 A buyer is typically an agency that places orders on behalf of several advertisers.
 Each account associates a buyer with one advertiser and is used to manage orders for one publisher.
 An advertiser may also work with several buyers, and therefore, advertisers have a separate account for each buyer they work with.
 If an advertiser represents itself, the account identifies the advertiser as both the buyer and the advertiser.